bswkim/cse15l-lab-reports/lab-report3.md

 ```
 ### Example 2:
-This command will search for all lines in all files under the stringsearch-data/technical/government/ directory that do not contain the word "But".
+This command will search for all lines in the file The_Columbian.txt inside the government/Media dir that do not contain the word "But".
 ```
 grep -v "But" technical/government/Media/The_Columbian.txt